-When the topic is putting together a “starter stash” of physical precious metals, even the smallest step – buying a few silver bullion rounds, picking up a one ounce Gold Eagle (even a one-quarter or one-tenth ounce coin), or a handful of “junk silver” (pre-1965) U.S. silver coins, is the surest way of stepping solidly onto the path of exchanging some of the “paper promises” in your wallet for a bit of “physical reality.”
+When the topic is putting together a “starter stash” of physical precious metals, even the smallest step – buying a few silver bullion rounds, picking up a one-ounce Gold Eagle bullion coin (even a one-quarter or one-tenth ounce coin), or a handful of “junk silver” (pre-1965) U.S. silver coins, is the surest way of stepping solidly onto the path of exchanging some of the “paper promises” in your wallet for a bit of “physical reality.”

 It's a time-tested way of placing a portion of your disposable income into what, in the case of gold and silver, has been looked upon as real wealth for several thousand years.

 Nowadays, with well-documented reporting about the looming shortage of platinum and palladium, you can add these choices to the list, forming what I have referred to as the “precious metals four.”
-These are metals which while used primarily in industrial application, are now increasingly becoming the focus of stepped-up investment demand as well.
+These are metals that while used primarily in industrial applications, are now increasingly becoming the focus of stepped-up investment demand as well.

 I have never recommended that folks venture deeply into numismatics – an esoteric field where a particular coin is valued and graded (sometimes subjectively) for its rarity, production quality, or its level of desirability among other collectors.

 Build Your “Monster Stash” by Avoiding Monster Mistakes